Honeybunch/honeybunch.me/content/blog/toybox-review-2023.md

 As 2023 comes to a close I've decided that I need to take some time to reflect on my progress developing the Toybox game engine.
 I always have a hard time keeping it in my brain that I've actually every gotten anything done.
 But 2023 was definitely a year in which I got many things done so join me as we take a peek at what I did on my personal game engine Toybox.

 ## January
-We saw some big pivots to Toybox that were ultimately stepping stones on the path to larger improvements for the engine.
-I was still struggling with trying to get shadow maps to behave correctly and as a distracting I spent a bit of time cleaning up CI and the build system.
-We began dropping some of the more complex aspects of mobile support (a trend that would continue) and began shoring up things like asset cooking for sample projects.
+I was still struggling with trying to get shadow maps to behave correctly and as a distraction I spent a bit of time cleaning up CI and the build system.
+I began dropping some of the more complex aspects of mobile support (a trend that would continue) and began shoring up things like asset cooking for sample projects.
 I also ditched the concept of EulerAngles from the engine entirely as they were more trouble than they were worth; Quaternions all the way baybeee!

 ## Febuary
 This month began with a bunch of work to get the ocean system playing nicely with the `boat2` scene which has been my testbed for boat related features that I want for my sailing game concept.
 Other than that it was a fairly slow month mostly filled with little fixes and work to make the code base more consistent.